 As states begin to reopen and America tries to recreate normalcy, masks have replaced social distancing as the new moral statement.
 Just as adherence to lockdowns was framed by many as a sign of virtue—with some arguing that those who refused to abide by the lockdown orders should forfeit medical care for Covid-related indications—masks have become a face-borne signal of righteousness.
-As a virologist, I find this perplexing, considering the limited evidence in favor of masks.
+I find this perplexing, considering the limited evidence in favor of masks.

 More than anything, the scientific rationale behind masks appears to be that wearing them does little harm.
 Countervailing benefit need not be particularly significant to justify a public-health intervention.
 Indeed, a veritable cottage industry of homemade and custom masks has sprung up in the wake of Covid-19, many of questionable quality and efficacy.
 The viral particles that spread Covid-19 are tiny bundles of proteins and nucleic acids, about 0.1 micron in size—or one hundred-thousandth of a centimeter.
 The CDC generously describes the evidence in favor of cloth face masks’ efficacy as “emerging,” but by the standards we use to assess clinical interventions, the efficacy of masks, especially nonsurgical masks, is undetermined.
 Clearly, reducing the speed and pressure of droplets from sneezing or coughing that spread infections, as those of the coronavirus responsible for Covid-19 do, is likely to have some effect, but how much remains to be seen.